adrifok/RetailCompany-CiCd-Ansible-Jenkins-Docker-K8/README.md

--Goal of the Project is to implement CI/CD such that a Retail Company is able to be: highly available, highly scalable, highly performant, easily built and maintained, developed and deployed quickly
+The goal of the project is to implement CI/CD so that a retail company's application can be: highly available, highly scalable, high performance, easy to build and maintain, and developed and deployed quickly.

 -Code developed with Java